krytonx85/k8sntnxautosetup/README.md

 1. python3 installed
 2. ssh key pass installed
 3. Highly recommend to install virtual env to install the python3 dependencies
-4. network defined in the required_vars.yaml file should have IPAM enabled or dhcp server
+4. network defined in the required_vars.yaml file should have IPAM enabled or dhcp server with DNS defined as each vm will be downloading the bits from internet

 # Installation Instruction